viperleed/viperleed/doc/content/example_systems/Cu(111)-Te.rst

    :align: center

    Experimental LEED pattern of |CuTe| at an incident electron energy of 60 eV.
-Diffraction spots are labelled by the ViPErLEED spot tracker :cite:p:`viperleedSpot`.
+Diffraction spots are labeled by the ViPErLEED spot tracker :cite:p:`viperleedSpot`.

 .. only:: html